-(eg. joint with another programme or separate, single/multiple examiners and which modules covered by each)
+(eg. joint with another programme - extended duties for someone already in post - or separate, single/multiple examiners; if multiple examiners, which subjects / types of module are to be allocated to each)

 Two external examiners will be responsible for this programme's modules, with one taking overall responsibility for the programme.
 Both will be academics with substantial experience of teaching in Psychology at undergraduate level, and both will have GBC of the BPS.